TKleb/SA-Labs/7-Remote-login/Documentation/Mode.md

-This lab should be listed in the mode where steps are optional and opening them results in point deduction.
+This lab should be set to "Optional Steps"